razqq/Java-Master/README.md

     ```

 ### Laboratory 2
-- Compulsory
+- ✅ Compulsory (1p)

-  - ✅ Create a Web application (starting from the previous lab) containing the following components:
+Create a Web application (starting from the previous lab) containing the following components:

-     - input.jsp: a page containing a form for introducing some letters and a size.
+input.jsp: a page containing a form for introducing some letters and a size.
-     - result.jsp a page describing the response that will be delivered to the client, for example an HTML table containing the words of the given size.
+result.jsp a page describing the response that will be delivered to the client, for example an HTML table containing the words of the given size.
-  - Homework
+- ✅ Homework (2p)

-     - Organize the application so it contains:
+Organize the application so it contains:

 an object-oriented domain model;
 a server-side component responsible with the business-logic of the application: writing the words to a file, reading data from a file, etc.
 a server-side component responsible with controlling the web-flow.
 A web filter that will log all requests received by input.jsp.
 A web filter that will decorate the response by adding a specific prelude (at the beginning) and a specific coda (at the end) to the generated HTML page.
+The purpose of the application is to integrate various components, each having a specialized role.

+- ✅ Bonus (2p)

+(0.5p) Create a web listener that reads a default category specified as a context init parameter at the application start-up.
+This default value should be stored in an attribute having application scope and it will be used whenever the request does not contain a category.
+(0.5p) Use a "hand-made" cookie to store the category selected by the client.
+When the user returns to the site (after the current session was invalidated) and presents this cookie, the category will be set automatically.
+(In case you want to store sensitive data in a cookie, you may read Improved Persistent Login Cookie Best Practice.)
+(1p) Add an original, geometric-inspired, CAPTCHA facility to the input form.